Best Practices to Get Started With Vonage Video

 Where to get more help?

-Here you will find all the details you need for basically any question you might have, sample codes, release notes.
+Here you will find all the details you need for basically any question you might have, sample codes, and release notes.
 There is also a great selection of knowledge base articles located here: https://api.support.vonage.com/hc/en-us

 Some of this info has been contributed by my peers, because as a team we’ve handled pretty much any use case you can think of!